Does a business have the right to refuse service to anyone as they see fit?

 Now, do businesses have the right to refuse service for other reasons?
 YES, of course.

 Basically, if there is a legitimate business reason to deny service, like general disruption or drunkenness, for example, then there is legal precedence for the business to refuse service.

-The reason there has been so much uproar recently about these new Religious Freedom Laws….specifically in Indiana and Arkansas….is that they basically give businesses the legal right to refuse service and discriminate against patrons because of their sexual orientation under the protection of “religious freedom.”
-And one of the big problems with the laws passed in Indiana and Arkansas is that unlike the other 19 states who have similar Religious Freedom Laws, these two offer absolutely no protection for gays.
+The reason there has been so much uproar about these Religious Freedom Laws….especially in places like Indiana and Arkansas….is that they basically give businesses the legal right to refuse service and discriminate against patrons because of their sexual orientation under the protection of “religious freedom.”
+And one of the big problems with the laws passed in Indiana and Arkansas is that, unlike many other states who have similar Religious Freedom Laws, these two offer absolutely no protection for gays.
 These two laws were written clearly with the intent of leaving that protection out.

-My guess is that the Republican lawmakers in both Indiana and Arkansas realized at that time that in all likelihood the Supreme Court would soon be making a decision which will legalize gay marriage nationwide – which they did last year.
+My guess is that the Republican lawmakers in both Indiana and Arkansas realized at that time that in all likelihood the Supreme Court would soon be making a decision which would legalize gay marriage nationwide – which they did.
 And so these Religious Freedom Laws (with the clause protecting discrimination against gays purposefully left out) were drafted as a way of preemptively protecting businesses in their states from having to accept or deal with gay marriage.

 Good job righties.
 Let us know how this all works out for you…..